Featured

 Not all art is the same, and not all acquisition strategies are equivalent.
 Understanding the three primary categories will immediately sharpen your decision-making.

-Original works are unique objects — a painting, drawing, or sculpture that exists as a single piece.
+Unique objects — a painting, drawing, or sculpture that exists as a single piece.
 Originals carry the highest potential for appreciation and the deepest connection to the artist's hand.
 They also typically command the highest prices and require the most rigorous provenance verification.

-Limited edition prints are works produced in a strictly capped quantity — typically between 10 and 250 units depending on the artist and medium.
+Works produced in a strictly capped quantity — typically between 10 and 250 units depending on the artist and medium.
 Each unit is numbered, signed, and documented.
 Limited editions democratize access to significant artists while preserving scarcity.
 A limited edition of 25 by an artist whose profile is rising can appreciate dramatically as the artist gains recognition and the edition sells out.

-Open edition reproductions are printed in unlimited quantities and carry no scarcity value.
+Printed in unlimited quantities and carry no scarcity value.
 They can be beautiful and affordable, but they do not appreciate.
 They are decorative objects, not collectible assets.
 There is nothing wrong with them, but do not confuse them with the above.

 For most first-time collectors, limited editions are the ideal entry point: accessible in price, documented, scarce by design, and directly connected to the artist's output.